zio/zio-quill/CONTRIBUTING.md

 ### Debug Macros by Launching a Session

 Firstly, you will need to build Quill with some additional dependencies that include the file `scala.tools.nsc.Main`.
 You can do this adding the argument `-DdebugMacro=true` to the sbt launcher.
-You can do this in the Intellij SBT
+You can do this in the Intellij sbt
 menu:

 ![Intellij-SBT-Settings.png](quill-doc/etc/Intellij-SBT-Settings.png)